h-v-smacker/wine/README.md

 Depends: Farming Redo

-This mod adds a wine barrel used to ferment grapes into glasses of wine, 9 of which can then be crafted into a bottle of wine.
+This mod adds a barrel used to ferment grapes into glasses of wine, 9 of which can then be crafted into a bottle of wine.
+It can also ferment honey into mead, barley into beer and apples into cider.

 Changelog: